 The Council entered into a S75 agreement with Hounslow and Richmond Community Healthcare Trust (HRCH) in April 2015 to operate a Joint Integrated Rapid Response Service.
 The basis of the funding arrangement is that the Council and HRCH contribute jointly to a pooled budget for the provision, but it is hosted and managed by HRCH.
 The purpose is to provide facilities for the prevention of illness, for people who are ill or recovering from illness.
-The Council is not responsible for any share of the £0.2m surplus in 2020/21.
+The Council does not retain any share of the £0.3m surplus reported in 2022/23.

-2019/20 Rapid Response Service 2020/21
+Rapid Response Service 2022-23

-£000 £000
+£000

-(1,698) Authority Funding (1,706)
+Authority Funding (1,729)

-(1,281) Partner Funding (1,299)
+Partner Funding (1,932)

-(2,979) Total Pooled Funding (3,005)
+Total Pooled Funding (3,661)

-1,082 Authority Expenditure 1,082
+Authority Expenditure 1,105

-1,823 Partner Expenditure 1,724
+Partner Expenditure 2,212

-2,905 Expenditure 2,806
+Expenditure 3,317

-(74) Net Surplus/Deficit on the Pooled Budget (199)
+Net Surplus/Deficit on the Pooled Budget (344)

-0 Authority Share of the Net Surplus / Deficit 0
+Authority Share of the Net Surplus / Deficit 0

+Authority Funding Partner Funding Total Pooled Funding Authority Expenditure Partner Expenditure Expenditure Expenditure Net Surplus/Deficit on the Pooled Budget